gvwilson/sdxpy/src/pack/index.md

 [% inc file="incremental.py" keep="main" %]

+Notice that
-Notice that if the user provides a command-line argument, we reverse the list of packages before starting our search.
+we reverse the list of packages before starting our search if the user provides an extra command-line argument.
-Doing this will allow us to see how ordering affects efficiency.
+We'll use this to see how ordering affects efficiency.
 {: .continue}

 Our `find` function now has five parameters: